 Medicine was born out of a discovery of abandoned space, of new possibilities and an inquisitive quality for creating something vital and diverse.
-An artisan bakery and kitchen, café and gallery, which is rooted in its heritage in both Birmingham and Wolverhampton, Medicine represents a new format of social space.
+An artisan bakery, bars, cafés and a gallery, which is rooted in its heritage in both Birmingham and Wolverhampton.
+Medicine represents a new format of social space.
 It finds its niche through a carefully curated menu of ethical products, whilst offering a daily fix of cultural inspiration in an environment which promotes a debate about art and culture.

 The evolution of the brand can be traced back to its first incarnation on the nighttime scene of Digbeth.
 The Medicine Bar was pivotal in curating a diverse programme of artistic, guerilla and sonic events featuring a vibrant mix of musical genres.